-T-Trak as an option to display at some events instead of using the large layout will allow
+T-Trak has been an option to display at some events instead of using the large layout will allow

 T-trak was first conceived by Lee Monacto-FitzGerald in 2000 while visiting Japan for the JAM